prarocks/Spectral-Analysis/README.md

 - Plots a line spectrum (variance spectrum / periodogram).

 ## Important Note:
-The time series is assumed to follow the provided equation:
+The time series code is applicable only when:
+- Data is evenly spaced
+- Data length is not too small (ideally n ≥ 12)